openhwgroup/core-v-mcu-cli-test/README.md

 # core-v-mcu-cli-test
-Eclipse IDE based CORE-V MCU test routines running on FreeRTOS
+Command-Line-Interface test routines for the CORE-V MCU.
+Core-v-mcu-cli-test runs on FreeRTOS and can be used from a terminal emulator or via the Eclipse IDE.
+At the time of this writing (2022-03-09) `cli-test` runs under Verilator or in emulation on a Digilent Nexys A7-100T evaluation kit.
+Setup instructions for the Nexys A7 and a terminal emulator to run `cli-test` can be found in the [core-v-mcu quick start guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).

+It is expected that the majority of `cli-test` users will want to run it from an Integrated Development Environment.
+The remainder of this document will get you set up with the Eclipse-IDE.

-### Installation
+### Eclipse IDE Installation
 The Eclipse IDE relies on a larger ecosystem of tools and these instructions assume you are familar enough with the Eclispe IDE environment to make any required configuration changes to the IDE setup.

 ### Step 1:
 Downlad and install the approriate corev-gcc toolchain from
 ~~~
 https://www.embecosm.com/resources/tool-chain-downloads/#corev
 ~~~

 ### Step 2:
-Download and install the Eclipse IoT Embedded CDT IDE (this will eventually be replaced by a pre-configured CORE-V IDE based on the Eclipse IDE tools).
+Download and install the **Eclipse IoT Embedded CDT IDE** (this will eventually be replaced by a pre-configured CORE-V IDE based on the Eclipse IDE tools).
 ~~~
 https://projects.eclipse.org/projects/iot.embed-cdt/downloads
 ~~~